The Role of Nurses in Disaster Response

 Nurses’ Roles in Disaster Response

 Nurses take on several crucial roles in disaster relief situations and post-disaster recovery efforts.
-When disaster strikes, some nurses may be sent to established or alternative healthcare facilities within their community.
+When a disaster strikes, some nurses may be sent to established or alternative healthcare facilities within their community.
 Others will need to stay behind and continue caring for patients that are already hospitalized.

 In the aftermath of a disaster, it’s common for nurses from other parts of the region or country to step in and help.
 Lots of nurses volunteer with disaster response organizations that deploy healthcare workers to affected areas both near and far.
 Some states even legally require licensed nurses to serve as first responders in emergencies.